kevinylee/saigon-deli/README.md

 ## Todo

-Next: see cart and remove from cart functionality
-Remember: Pick up at time should also be set here too Sticky header with: tip, checkout button, total price and total items, AND view cart Sticky header with: tip, view cart or "checkout".
-Modal then shows items and checkout button

 - [x] Show variant option in the add item modal
 - [x] Valid client checkout payload with server products
 - [ ] Migrate to JSON file for menu items